Verifying the output of quantum optimizers with ground-state energy lower bounds: Ingredients of the chordal branch-and-bound method

-Once a specific chordal extension $\depgraphG_C$ is constructed, it will contain a number of $n_C$ maximal cliques $C_l \subset \interactiongraphVset$.
-A clique, that is a fully connected subgraph, is maximal if it cannot be extended by including any other adjacent vertex.
-Since the graph $\depgraphG$ represents a sparse Hamiltonian, and $\depgraphG_C$ is obtained from $\depgraphG$ by simply adding some edges, the function \eqref{eq:Hamiltonian} can be decomposed into a sum $H = \sum_l H_{C_l}$ of terms that each contain only variables contained in a given maximal clique $C_l$.

-One can then modify the optimization problem in \eqref{eq:relax} as follows: replace the big $\Gamma^{(\nu)}$ matrix by a direct sum of smaller matrices $\Gamma_{l}^{(\nu)}$, one for each clique, constructed from the spin variables belonging to the clique $C_l$.
+One can then modify the optimisation problem in \eqref{eq:relaxapp} as follows: replace the big $\Gamma^{(\nu)}$ matrix by a direct sum of smaller matrices $\Gamma_{l}^{(\nu)}$, one for each clique, constructed from the spin variables belonging to the clique $C_l$.
 Some spin variables appear in more than one clique, which can be captured with additional linear constraints that involve variables of the blocks $\Gamma_{l}^{(\nu)}$.
-Writing this explicitly, the chordal version of the SDP relaxation then reads
+Writing this explicitly, the chordal version of the SDP relaxation then reads as

 where the $F_{m,l}$ are the intra-block constraints coming from the properties of the spin variables, while the $G_{l,n}$ correspond to the constraints identifying expectation values belonging to different blocks.
-Interestingly this relaxation still converges to the exact result, as was shown in~\cite{lasserre2006convergent}.
-Depending on the sparsity of the graph $\depgraphG$ (and its chordal extension $\depgraphG_C$), substituting the original optimization relaxation \eqref{eq:relax} -- \eqref{eq:relax_end} by \eqref{eq:relaxchordal} -- \eqref{eq:relaxchordal_end} leads to a substantial simplification and improved scaling in runtime and memory.
+Interestingly this relaxation still converges to the exact result~\cite{lasserre2006convergent}.

+Depending on the sparsity of the graph $\depgraphG$ (and its chordal extension $\depgraphG_C$), substituting the original optimisation relaxation \eqref{eq:relaxapp} by \eqref{eq:relaxchordal} leads to a substantial simplification and improved scaling in runtime and memory.
 In practical applications, the latter are typically dominated by the the largest block, i.e., the largest maximal clique in $\depgraphG_C$.
+Moreover, the block structure can be exploited to have a more finely tuned control of the lower bound precision, essentially by replacing a general hierarchy level $\nu$ by a moment matrix with block-dependent levels $\nu_l$.
+This allows to define hybrid levels where, for instance, smaller blocks are generated at higher values of $\nu_l$, thus improving the quality of the lower bound without significantly affecting the scalability of the SDP.